-- 1. Base Rate The employee's hourly rate, with no additional incentives. - 2.
-CalPERS Member (Classic) These are employees who are CalPERS members, and meet the definition of a Classic Member as determined by CalPERS. - CalPERS New Member (PEPRA) These are employees who are CalPERS members hired on or after January 1, 2013, and meet the definition of a PEPRA Member as determined by CalPERS. - 4.
-City The City of Rocklin. - 5.
-Day A period of time between any midnight and the midnight following unless defined differently in a particular article or section. - 6.
-Employee Those employees covered by the City of Rocklin under this MOU. - Grievance (Pursuant to Article 45, Grievance Procedure) A claimed violation, misapplication, or misinterpretation of a specified provision of this MOU which adversely affects the grievant or a perceived violation of the employees' rights under the Meyers-Milias-Brown Act. - 8.
-Grievant (Pursuant to Article 45, Grievance Procedure) An employee in the Union who is filing a grievance as defined above.
-Alleged violations, misapplications or misinterpretations which affect more than one employee in a substantially similar manner may be consolidated at the discretion of management as a group grievance and thereafter represented by a single grievant. - Meyers-Milias-Brown Act (M.M.B.A.)
-Chapter 10 of Division 4 of Title 1 of the Government Code, commencing with Section 3500, having to do with employeremployee relations as the same reads or as it may be amended to read. - 10.
-MOU This Memorandum of Understanding. - 11.
-Overtime Hours Hours worked in excess of the regular schedule.
-Overtime hours may include shift extension, extra shift assignment, and special assignment. - 12.
-Overtime Rate The employee's base rate plus any special forms of compensation. - 13.
-Personnel Rules The rules and regulations for personnel and employees of the City, as adopted and amended by the City Council.
+Base Rate - The employee's hourly rate, with no additional incentives.

+CalPERS Member (Classic) - These are employees who are CalPERS members, and meet the definition of a Classic Member as determined by CalPERS.

+CalPERS New Member (PEPRA) - These are employees who are CalPERS members hired on or after January 1, 2013, and meet the definition of a PEPRA Member as determined by CalPERS.

+City - The City of Rocklin.

+Day - A period of time between any midnight and the midnight following unless defined differently in a particular article or section.

+Employee - Those employees covered by the City of Rocklin under this MOU.

+Grievance (Pursuant to Article 42, Grievance Procedure) - A claimed violation, misapplication, or misinterpretation of a specified provision of this MOU which adversely affects the grievant or a perceived violation of the employees' rights under the Meyers-Milias-Brown Act.

+Grievant (Pursuant to Article 42, Grievance Procedure) - An employee in the Union who is filing a grievance as defined above.
+Alleged violations, misapplications or misinterpretations which affect more than one employee in a substantially similar manner may be consolidated at the discretion of management as a group grievance and thereafter represented by a single grievant.

+Meyers-Milias-Brown Act (M.M.B.A.) - Chapter 10 of Division 4 of Title 1 of the Government Code, commencing with Section 3500, having to do with employer- employee relations as the same reads or as it may be amended to read.

+MOU - This Memorandum of Understanding.

+Overtime Hours - Hours worked in excess of the regular schedule.
+Overtime hours may include shift extension, extra shift assignment, and special assignment.

+Overtime Rate - The employee's base rate plus any special forms of compensation.

+Personnel Rules - The rules and regulations for personnel and employees of the City, as adopted and amended by the City Council.

-- 14. Premium Pay One half of the employee's overtime rate. - 15.
-Reasonable Suspicion (Pursuant to Article 46, Drug, Alcohol, and Substance Abuse Policy) A belief based on objective and articulated facts sufficient to lead a reasonably prudent supervisor to suspect that an employee is under the influence of drugs or alcohol so that the employee's ability to perform the functions of the job is impaired or so that the employee's ability to perform his/her job safely is reduced. - 16.
-Skelly Officer The appropriate City official. - 17.
-Supervisor The individual who is directly responsible for the day-by-day assignment, review of performance, and direction of the work of an employee. - 18.
-Union Rocklin Firefighter's Union Local 3847. - 19.
-Working Day A day the City Manager's office is open for business.
+Premium Pay - One half of the employee's overtime rate.

+Reasonable Suspicion (Pursuant to Article 43, Drug, Alcohol, and Substance Abuse Policy) - A belief based on objective and articulated facts sufficient to lead a reasonably prudent supervisor to suspect that an employee is under the influence of drugs or alcohol so that the employee's ability to perform the functions of the job is impaired or so that the employee's ability to perform his/her job safely is reduced.

+Skelly Officer - The appropriate City official.

+Supervisor - The individual who is directly responsible for the day-by-day assignment, review of performance, and direction of the work of an employee.

+Union - Rocklin Firefighter's Union Local 3847.